 -Add eggs and scramble as usual

 -Remove to plate and top with shredded cheese if desired

-By extension, ramps would work well in omelets or other egg dishes; we also enjoyed a great ramp and ham quiche on Easter morning this year.
+By extension, ramps work well in omelets or other egg dishes.
+We enjoyed a sensational ramp and ham quiche on Easter morning this year.
 The great thing is, you don’t need too many at a time with eggs: maybe four ramp leaves per person for scrambled eggs, and a dozen or more in a quiche.